-Companies have also evolved their approach to employee wellness and well-being.
+Consequently, companies have also evolved their approach to employee health, wellness, and well-being.
 No longer a collection of gym membership perks, wellness is now central to company culture.
 Employees expect more and have options.
 Leading employers are responding and differentiating themselves as wellness innovators.

 3.9 million Americans said they didn’t work because they were sick with Covid-19 or were caring for someone with it for the period between June 29 to July 11, 2022.